-Sintra's vintage tramway resumed its seasonal weekend service from the centre of Sintra, close to the Museu de Arte Moderna, to Praia das Maças on the coast.
-This rickety old tram squeaks and judders a 11.5km (7 miles) picturesque route up and over the Parque Natural de Sintra-Cascais, passing through Colares and Banzão along the way.
+Sintra's vintage tramway resumed its seasonal service from the centre of Sintra, close to the Museu de Arte Moderna, to Praia das Maças on the coast.
+This rickety old tram squeaks and judders 11.5km (7 mi) through the picturesque Parque Natural de Sintra-Cascais, passing through Colares and Banzão along the way.
 Bones are shaken for about 45-50 minutes before reaching the final destination.
-For a more rapid and comfortable option, yet less fun, take the Scotturb bus.

 Old Tram Sintra - Praia das Maças Timetable